Samurai In Love

 Then Yoshi saw the tiger return with a body in its mouth, a deer.
 The tiger laid the deer on the edge so it could comfortably eat while keeping an eye on Yoshi.

 Yoshi knew if he were to ever get out of this predicament, the tiger would have to be killed first.
 So after the tiger finished eating, Yoshi waited to see its next move.
 The beast used its paws to throw down the rest of the deer carcass into the ditch.
-The tiger then laid down and stared directly at Yoshi, as if it was thinking of what to do with him exactly.
+The tiger then laid down and stared directly at Yoshi, as if it was thinking of what exactly to do with him.

 Yoshi thought quickly.
 He used his katana and carefully cut his own finger, hoping the blood would help get the tiger to want to come down to him, giving him a chance to fight.
 “Smell that?
 Don’t you want more?” he shouted at the beast, holding his finger up in the air.